WHO AM I?

-In January 2017, I jumped from an 8-5 job (after being in it for almost 20 years in 6 different companies) to working freelance as an Organizational Consultant on Performance Management and Institutional Systems and Processes, and a Trainer.
+In January 2017, I jumped from an 8-5 job (after being in it for almost 20 years in 6 different companies) to working freelance as a Trainer and a Consultant specializing on Performance Management and Institutional Systems and Processes to small and medium businesses.

 Currently, I am working on a passion project that I am not yet free to talk about publicly.
 But I am telling you that it’s a dream come true for me.
 I cannot, in the life of me, imagine that it’s actually happening.
 You see, beautiful things happen when God says it’s time.

 Aside from that, I host a weekly talk show called Emmylou One-on-One.
-This is an interview-conversation, sharing stories, telling experiences, one life at a time so viewers can get insights, be inspired and motivated to keep growing in life so they can make their dreams happen.
+This is an interview-conversation, sharing stories, telling experiences, one life at a time so viewers can get insights, be inspired and be motivated to keep growing in life and make their dreams happen.

 I also host a weekly podcast entitled Rescuing Mondays: Experiencing God in You Life and in Your Workplace.
 It’s for people who no longer love the work they do, who are unemployed – by choice or by chance, underemployed or unhappily employed.
-For people who are just graduating into the world of work or who love the work they do so much they want to inspire others.
-For people who wants to experience God in their life and in their workplace.
+For people who are just graduating into the world of work or for those who love the work they do that they want to inspire others.
+Ultimately, for people who wants to experience God in their life and in their workplace.